 The result is an earnest desire to help others who struggle with the practical, theological and philosophical issues I’ve struggled with in my life.

 I’m not sure I’ll ever quite understand how I fit into the world in terms of what it is I’m supposed contribute.
-No one has asked me to do this.
+No one has asked me to do any of this writing.
 I just feel that I should be sharing the experiences and insights I’ve been given.
 And creating my own website does not mean I think I’m anything special.
 Quite the opposite – I have a feeling that sometimes my reflections are more helpful to other people because they come from someone who is just an ordinary middle-aged, Christian family man.

 So I simply continue pray, as I did when I started my first blogs, that all my thoughts, reflections, advice and insights may be glorifying to God, and will be helpful in some way to you, the reader.